Muzammal-Naseer/starter-academic/content/home/students.md

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups:
+  user_groups: ["Co-supervised PhD Students"]
-  - Principal Investigators
+  # - Principal Investigators
-  - Researcher Interns
+  # - Researcher Interns
-  - Grad Students
+  # - Grad Students
-  - Administration
+  # - Administration
-  - Visitors
+  # - Visitors
-  - Alumni
+  # - Alumni
 design:
   show_interests: false
   show_role: true